malvag/distributed-ml-bench/README.md

 [7] We will also use [Argo workflows](https://argoproj.github.io/workflows) to construct and submit end-to-end machine learning workflows.
 Install Argo workflows.

-Next, we create a namespace.
+We start with creating a namespace.
 The namespaces provide a mechanism for isolating groups of resources within a single cluster.

-To create a namespace
+To create a namespace and name it _kubeflow_.

 ```bash
 kubectl create namespace kubeflow
 ```

-Next, switch to kubeflow
+Next, switch the current context (default) to kubeflow

 ```bash
 kubens kubeflow